-- 1.5 Formally adopt the Overview and Scrutiny Protocol attached at appendix 2 and incorporate it into the constitution as part of the forthcoming revised Overview and Scrutiny Chapter. - 2.
+- 1.5 Formally adopt the Overview and Scrutiny Protocol attached at appendix 2 and incorporate it into the constitution as part of the forthcoming revised Overview and Scrutiny Chapter. - 1.6 That the Lower Thames Crossing Task Force continues as a body until such time the Place Overview and Scrutiny Committee considers creating a Lower Thames Crossing Task and Finish Group. - 1.7 That the Place Overview and Scrutiny Committee be able to create two task and finish groups in addition to a Lower Thames Crossing Task and Finish Group. - 2.
 Introduction and Background - 2.1 The Overview and Scrutiny function is a key element of the Council's improvement following Government intervention in 2022.
 The Council engaged with the national body, the Centre for Governance and Scrutiny (CfGS), to lead a review and progress change activity throughout 2023. - 2.2 The CfGS is the leading national body for advising councils on O & S work and operations.
 The CfGS is engaged in collaborating with Thurrock Council's Members to reassess the shape, priorities and culture of the O & S function.
 This project has been split into two phases: